KwnyPwny/cvecrowd.com/README.md

 # cvecrowd.com
-Repository to submit bug reports for https://cvecrowd.com/
+Repository to submit questions, improvement proposals or bug reports for https://cvecrowd.com/